 For a free legal consultation with a car accidents lawyer serving Nassau County, call 516-451-7900

-Per CVP §214, you generally have three years to file a motor vehicle collision lawsuit.
-Your time to file is even shorter if you lost a loved one, as EPT §5-4.1 typically grants you a two-year period to file.
+Per CPLR §214, you generally have three years to file a car accident lawsuit.
+Your time to file is even shorter if you lost a loved one, as EPT §5-4.1 typically grants you a two-year period to file a car accident claim that involves wrongful death.

 When the defendant is a town, municipality, or another government entity, a Notice of Claim must be filed within 90 days, and a lawsuit must be commenced within one year and ninety days, per the New York Courts.

-Failure to meet these deadlines can result in the loss of an otherwise successful case.
+Failure to meet these deadlines can result in the loss of an otherwise successful car accident case.

-Based on the severity of your injuries and the cost of your damages, you could recover the following:
+Based on the severity of your car accident injuries and the cost of your damages, you could recover fair compensation for the following:

-Some of these losses come with inherent monetary values, while others do not.
-Your car accident lawyer serving Nassau County can assess your damages based on the facts of your situation.
+Some of these car accident losses come with inherent monetary values, while others do not.
+Your car accident attorney serving Nassau County can assess your damages based on the facts of your situation.

 New York operates on a pure comparative fault system.
-This means that a claimant can be 99 percent at fault for a crash and still recover one percent of their losses.
+This means that a claimant in Nassau County can be 99 percent at fault for a car crash and still recover one percent of their losses.

-There is no single timeline that applies to every claim in New York.
-Each case is different and requires different amounts of time to resolve.
-You can get a basic idea of how long your case can take by working with our firm.
+There is no single timeline that applies to every car accident claim in New York.
+All car accidents and car accident cases on Long Island are different and require different amounts of time to resolve.
+You can get a basic idea of how long your case can take by working with our personal injury law firm.

 Many personal injury cases in New York settle without having to go to court.
-In most instances, the parties will agree to settle instead of going to trial.
+In most instances, the parties will agree to settle the insurance claim instead of going to trial.
 Yet, this is not true for every circumstance.

-If your case settles via a court award you can expect a compensation check shortly thereafter.
-Lawsuits generally take longer to resolve than claims – typically, several months to several years.
+If your case settles via a court award, you can expect a compensation check shortly thereafter.
+Personal injury lawsuits generally take longer to resolve than claims – typically, several months to several years.
 However, the exact timeline will depend on the specifics of the case.

 Complete a Free Case Evaluation form now

-As you consider your legal options, here are some things to be aware of:
+As you consider your legal options to pursue compensation, here are some things to be aware of:

 You’re required to report your collision to the New York Department of Motor Vehicles (DMV) if: